Thinking About Moving To Alameda, CA: Things to Consider

 8. Wildfire Season & Air Quality

-Large California wildfires have become the norm these last six years because of climate change, poor forest management, downed power lines, and basically a super pissed off mother nature throwing lightning in basically drought conditions.
-We're just coming out of a record setting 30 consecutive "spare the air" days, which are days that are unhealthy and residents are asked to reduce air pollution.
+Large California wildfires have become the norm because of climate change, poor forest management, downed power lines, and basically a super pissed off mother nature throwing lightning in basically drought conditions.
+We had a record setting 30 consecutive "spare the air" days, which are days that are unhealthy and residents are asked to reduce air pollution.

 Fortunately, in Alameda, the danger of an actual wildfire tearing through our city like it did in Paradise, CA is basically zero.
 In reality, we could use more trees on the island.
 The only thing that truly effects life on the island is the resulting air quality from wildfires sometimes hundreds of miles away.